GregT-Magenic/cofee-shop/User Stories.md

 6. I place the prepared items at the pickup location
 7. I notify the Customer that their order is ready for pickup
 8. I clock out

-## Coffee Shop manager
+9. I wait for paychecks
+10. I cash paychecks when I receive them

+## Retail Manager

-Each coffee shop location has a management team in charge of inventory, finance, and marketing
+Each coffee shop location has a management team in charge of inventory, employees, finance, and marketing.
+They want a profitable business.

-1.
+1. I review existing inventory levels to make supplier purchase decisions
+2. I place orders (order summary?) with suppliers so that I can replenish inventory
+3. I review the bill for a placed order
+4. I pay the bill with 0 or more payment options
+5. I wait for supplier deliveries
+6. I place received deliveries in inventory
+7. I pay Baristas for their hours worked
+8. I set the menu items
+9. I set the prices for menu items
+10. I review store cash balances (from customer payments)
+11. I review customer marketing contact information
+12. I send marketing offers to customers